piles and haemorrhoid

 The Role of Ageing

-Age is another contributing factor.
-In youth, the anal cushions are supported by strong, elastic connective tissue.
-Over time, these structures become fragmented and lose elasticity, primarily due to repeated straining during defaecation.
-While these degenerative changes are most common in older adults, they are also found in younger individuals with severe haemorrhoids.
+Age-related changes play a significant role.
+In younger individuals, anal cushions are supported by strong, elastic connective tissue.
+With ageing, these tissues may fragment and lose elasticity, often due to repeated straining during defaecation.
+Although more common with advancing age, similar changes can also be seen in younger patients with severe haemorrhoids.

 Current Understanding of Haemorrhoid Development

-Today, the prevailing view is that mechanical shearing forces during bowel movements lead to the downward displacement of the anal cushions.
-Repeated trauma and pressure eventually weaken the supporting tissues, preventing the cushions from retracting after defaecation.
-This leads to the characteristic bulging, discomfort, and symptoms associated with haemorrhoidal disease.
+The prevailing view is that repeated mechanical shearing forces during bowel movements lead to downward displacement of the anal cushions.
+Ongoing pressure and trauma weaken the supporting structures, limiting their ability to retract after defaecation and resulting in the typical symptoms of haemorrhoidal disease.

 Classification of Piles (Haemorrhoids): Internal and External Types Explained

-Haemorrhoids, commonly known as piles, are classified into two main types based on their location relative to the dentate (pectinate) line in the anal canal: external and internal haemorrhoids.
+Haemorrhoids, commonly known as piles, are classified into two main types based on their location in relation to the dentate (pectinate) line of the anal canal: external haemorrhoids and internal haemorrhoids.
+This classification helps in understanding symptoms and guiding appropriate management.

 1. External Haemorrhoids

-External haemorrhoids develop below the dentate line and are covered by squamous epithelium, the same type of skin found outside the body.
-These haemorrhoids are often associated with an internal component but become particularly painful when thrombosed—meaning a blood clot has formed inside them.
-This can cause swelling, tenderness, and acute discomfort.
+External haemorrhoids develop below the dentate line and are covered by squamous epithelium, similar to the skin outside the body.
+These haemorrhoids may coexist with an internal component but are more likely to cause discomfort.
+Pain, swelling, and tenderness are especially noticeable when thrombosis occurs, which means a blood clot forms within the haemorrhoid, leading to acute symptoms.

 2. Internal Haemorrhoids